Restores your faith in humanity

-I’m currently raising my 7th puppy, and get huge enjoyment out of it.
 I remember vividly going to my first puppy class with Paco and feeling so shocked when one man and his kids came in with their 10th puppy.
 There was no way I could think of parting with Paco even when I’d only had him a few weeks, and these people had managed to let go of 6 puppies, AND they had kids that survived doing that too!

-People always ask how (and sometimes ‘why’) do you do it, how can you give them away?,
+People always ask how (and sometimes ‘why’) do you do it, how can you give them away?

 For me it’s not that complicated, I’ve always loved dogs and if I couldn’t puppy raise a dog then I couldn’t have a dog in my life.
 My work takes me out for whole days at a time and I couldn’t leave a dog at home alone all day.
 With these puppies all I need is a puppy jacket and off we go together!